awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-systems-manager-events.md

 1. If you chose a Systems Manager capability in step 8, choose whether to invoke targets for all or only certain detail types, statuses, or other supported options\.
 The available options depend on the capability you have selected\.

-1. For **Select event bus**, choose the event bus that you want to associate with this rule\.
+1. In the **Select event bus** area, choose the event bus that you want to associate with this rule\.
 If you want this rule to respond to matching events that come from your own AWS account, select **AWS default event bus**\.
 When an AWS service in your account emits an event, it always goes to your account’s default event bus\.

-1. For **Select targets**, choose the AWS service that is to act when an event of the selected type is detected\.
+1. In the **Select targets** area, choose the AWS service that is to act when an event of the selected type is detected\.

 1. In the other fields in this section, enter information specific to this target type, if any is needed\.